Eco-Flow/Eco-Flow.github.io/partners.md

-# Ambassaors and Partners
+# Ambassadors and Partners

-# Our ambassadors:
+# Our Ambassadors:

 We built this project with the support of a number of UK based agri-ecology academic ambassadors, without which this project would not have been possible.